thaitrann/OULAD_ETL/README.md

 - Dim_Time: <p align = 'center'><img src="image/Load_ODS_DW/Dataflow8.png" alt="Italian Trulli"></p>
 - Fact_Elearning: <p align = 'center'><img src="image/Load_ODS_DW/Dataflow9.png" alt="Italian Trulli"></p>
 - ** ***NOTE***: I could use ODS for loading all tables in DWH but it took a long time to finish all tables.
 Therefore, I just used ODS for some tables that have multiple columns to load(Dim_Time, Fact_Elearning).
 I also checked the similarity between staging tables and ODS tables to ensure data integrity.
 - ** ***NOTE***: According to the description of the database, St_StudentAssessment and St_StudentVle tables don't record students who don't submit assessments or don't use vle.
 Therefore, when I load ODS, some students have null values in id_assessment column or id_site column.
-To fix that problem, I added a line containing only null values in the Dim_Assessment and Dim_Vle tables when loading these tables. this code is into "OLE DB Source" in the data flow of these two tables.
+To fix that problem, I added a line containing only null values in the Dim_Assessment and Dim_Vle tables when loading these tables.
+This code is into "OLE DB Source" in the data flow of these two tables.
 - Dim_Assessment:
 ```
 SELECT id_assessment, assessment_type, weight